premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- By using `CTAS` can be use to copy the structure of the existing table without copying any data.
+- By using `CTAS`, it is used to copy the structure of the existing table without copying any data.

 </blockquote>